 Aggressively pursue grants to support mobility project (including TIGER, SANDAG and all others)

-Analyze specific projects for the proposed bike/pedestrian overpass over I-5 west from the trolley station specifically: bridge or tunnel or “Skyfari” approach to include costs
+Analyze specific projects for the proposed bike/pedestrian overpass over I-5 west from the trolley station including specifically: bridge or tunnel or “Skyfari” approach to include costs

-Ensure better connections across Grand Avenue especially pedestrian on the golf course side of Grand.
+Ensure better connections across Grand Avenue especially pedestrian treatments on the golf course side of Grand.
 (Planned cross walks at Rosewood and from the east side of East Mission Bay Drive currently end up in a dangerous and ugly situation.)

 Eliminate street parking along E Mission Bay Drive endorse a protected bicycle facility (Must stop on red E Mission Bay Drive to 5N)